 Date Published: 12-Dec-2011

-Junior Minister and past pupil Ciaran Cannon today announced plans for the new school which will be located on a 20 acre site adjacent to the Raheen Woods hotel.
+The new school will be located on a 20 acre site adjacent to the Raheen Woods hotel and will acommodate up to 1 thousand pupils.

-The project will now enter the ‘design process stage’ whereby a team of architects and engineers will design the school building.
+The Department of Education has now agreed to allow the project enter the ‘design process’ stage whereby a team of architects and engineers will plan the structure of the new school.

 Visiting restrictions lifted at UHG following vomiting bug outbreak